-- b) What cognitive functions would you plan to evaluate if your patient had bilateral upper visual field loss? - c) What cognitive functions would you plan to evaluation if you knew your patient had a stroke involving the inferior division of the left middle cerebral artery? - Sept 4Neurologic vs Neuropsychologic ExamInferential Logic & Methods in NP Psychometric Issues & David Schretlein
+- b) What cognitive functions would you plan to evaluate if your patient had bilateral upper visual field loss? - c) What cognitive functions would you plan to evaluate if you knew your patient had a stroke involving the inferior division of the left middle cerebral artery?Hint: For b & c, read Blumenfeld.

+Jan 11 Neurologic vs Neuropsychologic Exam: Bowers Inferential Logic & Methods in NP - Psychometric Issues & David Schretlein